+During the Sumerian times in ancient Iraq, fish was an important source of food, and fishing was considered a respectable profession.
+Fish was consumed fresh and smoked.
 Today, I was treated with Masgouf.
-It is a traditional Mesopotamian dish.
+It is a traditional dish dating back to Mesopotamian civilisation.
 It is de facto considered the national dish of Iraq.
 Baghdad prides itself of making the best of the Masgouf.
-Today is Wednesday and it is considered lucky to eat it on Wednesdays!

 Cooking of Masgouf takes long time sometimes more than 2 hours depending upon the size of the fish.
 Generally when ordered, the carp fish is taken out of the water tank and killed by a quick blow onto the forehead with a small rod.
 It is then partially scaled, slit up the back, cleaned the guts out and flattened the bodies.
 After sprinkling sea salt onto the fish, it is carried over to a fire pit and propped on their sides against iron stakes plunged into the ash to roast against the flames.
 By roasting the fish vertically with the open side facing the fire, the oil seeps into the ashes, leaving salted, seasoned fish meat.
 The fish is cooked until most of the fish’s fat is burnt out, as the carps are typically fatty.